-Additional copies of Workhorse's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 may be obtained without charge by writing to the Chief Administrative Officer and General Counsel, Workhorse Group Inc., 100 Commerce Drive, Loveland, Ohio 45140.
+Additional copies of Workhorse's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 may be obtained without charge by writing to the Chief Administrative Officer and General Counsel, Workhorse Group Inc., 100 Commerce Drive, Loveland, Ohio 45140.
 Workhorse's Annual Report on Form 10-K can also be found on Workhorse's website: www.workhorse.com.

-Stockholders Proposals for the 2022 Annual Meeting
+Stockholders Proposals for the 2023 Annual Meeting

-The Company expects its next annual meeting to occur in May 2022.
-Accordingly, stockholder proposals intended to be presented at the Company's 2022 annual meeting must be received by the Company no later than January 4, 2022 (pursuant to Rule 14a-8 of the Exchange Act, this deadline is a reasonable time before we expect to mail proxy statements for our 2022 annual meeting to be eligible for inclusion in the Company's proxy statement and form of proxy for next year's meeting).
+Stockholder proposals intended to be presented at the Company's 2023 annual meeting must be received by the Company no later than February 2, 2023.
 Proposals should be addressed to Workhorse Group Inc., Attn.
 Chief Administrative Officer and General Counsel, 100 Commerce Drive, Loveland, Ohio 45140.

-For any proposal that is not submitted for inclusion in next year's proxy statement (as described in the preceding paragraph), but is instead sought to be presented directly at the 2022 annual meeting, the federal securities laws require stockholders to give advance notice of such proposals.
-The required notice must (pursuant to Rule 14a-4 of the Exchange Act) be given a reasonable time before we expect to mail proxy statements for our 2022 annual meeting.
-Accordingly, with respect to the Company's 2022 annual meeting of stockholders, notice must be provided to Workhorse Group Inc., Attn.
-Chief Administrative Officer and General Counsel, 100 Commerce Drive, Loveland, Ohio 45140 no later than January 4, 2022.
-If a stockholder fails to provide timely notice of a proposal to be presented at the 2022 annual meeting, the chair of the meeting will declare it out of order and disregard any such matter.
+For any proposal that is not submitted for inclusion in next year's proxy statement (as described in the preceding paragraph), but is instead sought to be presented directly at the 2023 annual meeting, the federal securities laws require stockholders to give advance notice of such proposals.
+The required notice must (pursuant to Rule 14a-8 of the Exchange Act) be given a reasonable time before we expect to mail proxy statements for our 2023 annual meeting.
+Accordingly, with respect to the Company's 2023 annual meeting of stockholders, notice must be provided to Workhorse Group Inc., Attn.
+Chief Administrative Officer and General Counsel, 100 Commerce Drive, Loveland, Ohio 45140 no later than November 24, 2022.
+If a stockholder fails to provide timely notice of a proposal to be presented at the 2023 annual meeting, the chair of the meeting will declare it out of order and disregard any such matter.